Christopher-ivey1-snhu-edu/Emerging-systems/README.md

 //I will use analyzing and following industry standards to create embedded systems.
 This is something I will use on future proejcts and/or coursework.

 6. How did you make this project maintainable, readable, and adaptable?
-//The code that was used to develop the project made it readable and adaptpable.
+//The code that was used to develop the project made it readable and adaptable.